Brion

 the glue tabs as seen in the overall plan.
 Note that the pattern

-into a tube its circumference should be 32 inches since the tabs
+rolled into a tube its circumference should be 32 inches since

-The tabs should be positioned on the inside of the tube, rather
+tabs.
+The tabs should be positioned on the inside of the tube,

-than the outside.
-Glue the tabs to the inside surface of the tube.
+rather than the outside.
+Glue the tabs to the inside surface of

 Place the Dreamachine light-shade on a 78 RPM turntable.